bujowskis/put-CO-traffic/README.md

 - Search - rather self explanatory, really

 ## Running the program (submission version)
-Submission version of our project reads the data from stdin, not from a file.
+Submission version of our project reads the data from standard input.

+###Sophisticated program
+The program returns the best schedule found by one out of these three algorithms:
+- intelligent uniform
+- advanced greedy
+- evoKiller

 `main.py` is, as the name suggests, the main function which is to be run.
-It accepts up to 4 command line parameters, 1 of which is mandatory.
-The other 3 ones alter some parameters of `evoKiller`.
+It accepts up to 3 command line parameters, which are optional.
+They alter some parameters of `evoKiller`.

-1. **path** to the text file containing problem instance (mandatory)
-2. max **timeout time** (optional, 300s (5min) by default)
+1. max **timeout time** (optional, 300s (5min) by default)
-3. **population size** (optional, 12 by default)
+2. **population size** (optional, 12 by default)
-4. **maximum number of iterations without improvement** (optional, 100 by default)
+3. **maximum number of iterations without improvement** (optional, 100 by default)

 Basically, (depending what python you're using, we were working with python 3.9), running the program boils down to:
 ```